Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 Instead of sitting and waiting for traffic to come to you, you can utilize many different blog marketing strategies to grow your blog.
 The great thing about blog marketing is that there are countless opportunities when it comes to promoting your content.

-I’ve compiled some of my favorite blog marketing strategies in this post and I guarantee if you invest some time into them, each one will help you attract blog traffic.
+We’ve compiled some of our favorite ways of increasing blog traffic in this post and we guarantee that if you invest some time into them, each one will help you attract blog traffic.

-If I’m being realistic with you, the truth is you’re not going to be able to increase your blog traffic if your content sucks, so make sure you output quality content!
+The truth is, you’re not going to be able to increase your blog traffic if your content is no good, so make sure you output quality content!

 As long as your post can bring some sort of value to your audience, your post is on the right track!